Releases

 Developers should use the stable release of Lus for production use.

-Unstable releases
+Unstable releases#

 Unstable releases are released more frequently than stable releases and contain the latest features.
 For all intents and purposes, the term unstable is interchangeable with canary or nightly builds.

-There is no guarantee that the unstable release will be useable, compatible with code targeting the stable release, or free of platform-specific oddities.
+There is no guarantee that the unstable release will be usable, compatible with code targeting the stable release, or free of platform-specific oddities.
 Unstable releases are not as thoroughly tested as stable releases and shouldn’t be considered for production use.

 That said, the use of unstable builds in a testing capacity is encouraged.
 If you are working on a program that already makes use of Lus, you should use the unstable build to test your program against the latest features and bug fixes to see if any breaking changes have been introduced.